-&lt;sup>214 One may think of projects in very small or very underdeveloped states, where the de-risking of market, operational, currency and/or political risks is needed to bring in other players or where the cost of capital is extremely high.
-Ambitious targets should not be unrealistic and should be based on a thorough understanding of the adaptation needs of public and private markets and sectors.
+214 One may think of projects in very small or very underdeveloped states, where the de-risking of market, operational, currency and/or political risks is needed to bring in other players or where the cost of capital is extremely high.
+215 Ambitious targets should not be unrealistic and should be based on a thorough understanding of the adaptation needs of for taking on higher risk.
+Although the GCF already provides riskier financial instruments than similar organisations, this portfolio approach would also mean the GCF finances higher-risk innovative projects.